-One of the consistent things I hear from students involves mistakes.
-For some reason, students don’t want to make them.
-They avoid doing practice tests or even doing practice problems until they’ve covered all the basics or watched all the lesson videos or read all the introductory explanations.
+One of the consistent things I hear from students involves making mistakes on the GMAT.
+For some reason, students don’t want to make them at all.
+They avoid doing practice GMAT tests or even doing practice problems until they’ve covered all the basics or watched all the lesson videos or read all the introductory explanations.

 Nothing is more detrimental.
 Well, I suppose I am being hyperbolic; drinking bleach is more detrimental than avoiding mistakes.
 The point, though, is that avoiding practice problems to avoid mistakes is a nefarious mindset.

 I’d like to free your mind and allow you to release your preconceived notions of mistakes.
 Follow me on a journey through mistakes.

 No one ever learns without making mistakes.
 There is no other way to learn.
 We have to fail before we can succeed and so when you avoid mistakes, you avoid learning.
 At some point, the word “mistake” became a pejorative—a detriment to us all.

 The goal with your GMAT prep is to weed out weakness.
 The first step in this process is finding your weaknesses.
 As much as reading about concepts may help, only by diving in and answering questions will you truly know your GMAT weaknesses.
 You will make mistakes and you will miss questions, revealing areas where you need to focus.
 Awesome!